Before we get into the tips, you need to define what “advanced Wing Chun” means to you. What’s your goal? … What’s your real goal?

 Tip #6) Own The Right Philosophy

 You should do the same, but be careful not to get bogged down with analysis paralysis.
 Train and spar, then think.
-Train and spar a little different based on what you worked out in your head, then think some more.
+Train and spar a little differently based on what you worked out in your head, then think some more.

 Elite military commandos do this.
 They train for a mission, do the mission, and then debrief.
-Tweak their training to do the next mission better, do it, debrief again.
+Tweak their training to do the next mission better, do it, and debrief again.
 They use something called the Band of Excellence to always ratchet up their improvement and effectiveness.

 Discover More Advanced Wing Chun Topics and Resources: